5 things you should be doing with your money

 With your career just hitting its stride, retirement may be the last thing on your mind.
 But the earlier you start contributing to a fund, the easier it is to save slowly and steadily.
 Opening a retirement account will help keep you on track: You can take money out of a savings account at any time, but retirement funds won’t be touched for decades.
 (Withdrawing money early almost always incurs penalties.)

-If you have a full-time employer, you may be able to open a 401(k) retirement fund.
-All Pacific Northwest Ballet dancers, for instance, are offered a 401(k) option in their contract, negotiated by AGMA.
+If you have a full-time employer, you may be able to pen a 401(k) retirement fund.
+All Pacific Northwest Ballet dancers, for instance, are offered a 401(k) options in their contract, negotiated by AGMA.
 One facet of their agreement is a company match; if a dancer puts money into her retirement fund, PNB matches her contribution.

 5. Spend to Save